shanedublin/DwarvenDominion/buildings/Monument.md

 ---

 You may only build 1 monument per player.
-There is only 1 stone monument 1 metal monument and 1 gold monument.
+There is only 1 stone monument 1 copper monument and 1 gold monument.